Metter, Georgia

-Metter is a city in Candler County, Georgia, United States.
-The population was 4,004 at the 2010 census.
-The city is the county seat of Candler County.
+Metter is a city in and the county seat of Candler County, Georgia, United States.
+The population was 4,130 at the 2010 census.
+In 2020, its population was 4,004.

 History

 Metter was founded in 1889.
 In 1914, Metter was designated seat of the newly formed Candler County.
 Metter was incorporated as a town in 1903 and as a city in 1920.

 Geography

 Metter is located near the center of Candler County at 32.396253°N 82.062414°W, in eastern Georgia.
 Interstate 16 touches the southern edge of the city, leading east 63 mi to Savannah, and west 102 mi to Macon.
 A short, tree-lined parkway leads from I-16 to the downtown area.

 According to the United States Census Bureau, Metter has a total area of 20.4 km2, of which 19.9 km2 is land and 0.5 km2, or 2.53%, is water.

 Longtime residents use the slogan "Everything's Better in Metter".

-Metter may be best known as the home of "The Sower", Michael Guido, who has delivered short evangelical PSAs on late-night television nationwide for decades.
+Metter may be best known as the home of "The Sower", Michael Guido, who delivered short evangelical PSAs on late-night television nationwide for decades.
 Dr. Guido's messages were filmed at Guido Gardens, which houses a public botanical garden and a school of ministry.
 Guido died at the age of 94 on February 22, 2009.
 His messages were aired on TV stations in the Georgia and South Carolina region.

 A prominent event in Metter is Another Bloomin' Festival, an arts and crafts festival held the day before Easter.
 The festival draws thousands of out-of-town residents, who come to enjoy homemade desserts, barbecue, and crafts.
 In addition, it serves as a homecoming celebration for former residents who have returned to celebrate the holiday with their families.